-Flaster/Greenberg achieved a victory in federal court in Camden, NJ, on behalf of Primepoint, LLC, a family business based in Bordentown, NJ and provider of payroll processing and HR information services technology.
+Flaster/Greenberg achieved a victory in federal court in Camden, NJ, on behalf of Primepoint, LLC, a family business based in New Jersey and provider of payroll processing and HR information services technology.
 Flaster/Greenberg represented Primepoint against allegations of trademark infringement by PrimePay, Inc., a national company that also provides payroll services and operates more than 30 offices across the country.
 Flaster/Greenberg also represented Primepoint in successfully defending against PrimePay’s appeal.

 At issue was whether Primepoint LLC infringed upon the trademark of PrimePay, Inc. Both companies had registered trademarks with points of similarity as well as elements that made them distinct from each other.
 In evaluating the alleged infringement, the Court applied the "Lapp factors," a ten-factor test used to evaluate whether the marks were so similar that there was a likelihood that consumers would confuse one mark for the other.
 Among the considerations in the "Lapp factors" are the degree of similarity of the two trademarks in question; the length of time they have been in use; and the intent of the defendant in adopting the mark.